mlabs-haskell/awesome-plutus/README.md

 ## FAQ

-Q: Where can I find haskell libraries I can use with plutus.
+Q: Where can I find haskell libraries I can use with Plutus.
 A: We recommend https://hoogle.haskell.org - which allows you to search for functions by type.
    Please keep in mind that Plutus on-chain code will only support a subset of haskell.
    You might also want to take a look at [awesome-haskell](https://github.com/krispo/awesome-haskell#readme)

-Q: How can I write/run plutus code today?
+Q: How can I write/run Plutus code today?
-A: (As of may 19, 2021) - currently plutus does not have a public test net, plutus can run in a simulated chain using the Plutus Application backend, or PAB, which is available in the plutus monorepo.
+A: (As of may 19, 2021) - currently Plutus does not have a public test net, Plutus can run in a simulated chain using the Plutus Application backend, or PAB, which is available in the Plutus monorepo.

 ## Official